TehShrike/joshduff.com/content/2025-11-10-making-a-product-listing-page-that-doesnt-suck.md

 I am blessed and cursed by an awareness of all the little frictions that get in my way when I use software.

-Most ecommerce sites are covered in these little frictions.
+Most ecommerce sites are covered in these.
 Every interaction on a product page or product listing page disables the entire page for a second while some state changes.
 The page will jump around, and you get the impression that every click is a potential mistake that will be difficult to walk back.

 And that's even on a competently run ecommerce site – if they didn't hire someone obsessive, the trend for a storefront is for product categories and tags to devolve into an unending list with duplication and misspellings.
 If I'm browsing a list of shirts or jackets, and I can filter by color, the pull of entropy is for there to be multiple variations on "blue", and even if I check all of them (waiting seconds between each click for the page to reload), some genuinely blue-colored products will be incorrectly filtered out.